SydneyOwl/cloudlog-helper/readme.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/sydneyowl/cloudlog-helper/build.yml?style=for-the-badge)
 ![GitHub Release](https://img.shields.io/github/v/release/sydneyowl/cloudlog-helper?style=for-the-badge)

 [**🌍阅读中文版本**](./readme_cn.md)

 A lightweight, cross-platform helper application for `Cloudlog`/`Wavelog`.
-It automatically uploads current radio information and real-time QSO data, supports most mainstream radios, and works seamlessly with software like `JTDX`/`WSJT-X`!
+Automatically uploads current radio information and real-time QSO data to your server or other log services.
+Supports most mainstream radios, and works seamlessly with software like `JTDX`/`WSJT-X`!

 If your computer is resource-constrained, or you simply need a tool for automating QSO/radio information uploads, give `Cloudlog Helper` a try!

   <img src="./md_assets/img.png" alt="img.png" width="60%" />
 </div>

+## ✨ Features

++ 📨 **Real-time QSO Uploading**: Listens for decoded spots from WSJT-X / JTDX and automatically upload completed QSOs to your logbook.

++ 🌐 **Multi-Service Support**: Seamlessly supports uploading to multiple logging services simultaneously, including Cloudlog/Wavelog, Clublog, eQSL, and HamCQ.

++ 🤖 **Automatic Radio Data Reporting**: Keeps your Cloudlog/Wavelog server updated with your radio's current frequency, mode, and status in real-time, eliminating manual data entry.

++ 🔄 **QSO Sync Tool**: Compares your local log files with your cloud logbook to find and upload any missing QSOs, ensuring nothing is missed.

++ 🖥️ **Cross-Platform & Lightweight**: Runs smoothly on Windows and Linux as a single executable file - no installation needed and no burden on your system.

++ 🔧 **Extensible & Customizable**: Easily add support for new log services or push your radio data to custom APIs for your own projects.

 ## 💻 Supported Platforms